+The Hon.
+IAN MACDONALD: I am sure Mr Ian Cohen is enthralled.
 Where practicable, local control authorities will be required to give notice to the owner or occupier before entering a property to carry out work.
 In accordance with the existing provisions in the Act, this notice will have to be in writing.
-However, in a situation where an incursion of a particularly virulent weed not previously present in the State is detected on land and contact cannot be made with either the owner or occupier of that land, the fact that notice has not been given will not prevent a local control authority entering the land to carry out work.
+However, in a situation where an incursion of a particularly virulent weed not previously present in this State is detected on land and contact cannot be made with either the owner or occupier of that land, the fact that notice has not been given will not prevent a local control authority from entering the land to carry out work.
 The bill provides that the cost of such work will be recoverable by a local control authority from the owner or occupier of the land.

 The bill also makes provision for the joint management of weeds by local control authorities.
-This will mean more effective weed management through joint arrangements between local control authorities and other persons or organisations.
+This will mean more effective weed control through joint arrangements between local control authorities and other persons or organisations.
 For example, under the current Act local control authorities have the power to inspect land for noxious weeds.
 Similarly, under the Rural Lands Protection Act 1998 rural lands protection boards have the power to inspect land for animal pests.
 The bill allows local control authorities and rural lands protection boards to enter into joint arrangements in respect of the inspection of land under the Noxious Weeds Act 1993.
 This will significantly increase efficiency between the agencies in terms of time and money.